Ronaldfiji/AuctionApi/README.md

 ### App Info

 This is .Net Api build using c# on .Net 6 with integrated JWT security.
-API provides online shop, payment system with Windcave, Order Management and Some additional out of scope School Management system.
+API provides online products, payment system with Windcave, Order Management system.